nearform/react-amsterdam-challenge-2019/README.md

 Here is a rough guide in terms of what we are looking for:

-:white_check_mark: It must work for us using ‘npm start’, as per the sample!
+- [x] It must work for us using ‘npm start’, as per the sample!
-:white_check_mark: The best use of our browser hooks
+- [x] The best use of our browser hooks
-:white_check_mark: Use of standard React hooks / your own custom hooks, we don't want to see Classes
+- [x] Use of standard React hooks / your own custom hooks, we don't want to see Classes
-:white_check_mark: Best suggestions for other browser hooks not included in our library and your feedback (please add this in the comments section of your PR)
+- [x] Best suggestions for other browser hooks not included in our library and your feedback (please add this in the comments section of your PR)
-:white_check_mark: Great code! :thumbsup:
+- [x] Great code! :thumbsup:

 ## Winners :trophy: